 At initial recognition, the Group measures a financial asset at its fair value excluding trade receivables at transaction price if it does not contain a significant financing component.
 In the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset are added to the fair value.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss.